 Ideation is the process of generating ideas.
-Once you have your idea, you can jump into visualization, which is the process of transforming a concept or idea to a visual.
+Once you have your idea, you can jump into visualization, which is the process of transforming a concept or idea into a visual.

-So this process should be about easy-flowing visual ideas and pointing out your goal, and then trying to figure out various visual solutions to that intended goal.
-Then one way to do that is by brainstorming.
+This process should be about pointing out your goal, and then trying to figure out various visual solutions to that intended goal.
+One way to do that is by brainstorming.

-A great strategy for brainstorming is what's called mind mapping.
-Mind mapping is a brainstorming process, where one constructs a web structure through a chain of associative ideas.
+A great strategy for brainstorming is called mind mapping.
+Mind mapping is a brainstorming process in which one constructs a web structure through a chain of associative ideas.

 Below is another example.

-It's a bit sketchier.
-You can see here that this mind map is on prototyping.
-Again, you see these main groups-- software, materials, components, video, experiences.
-Then that gets subdivided within those groups.
-So under materials, you might have what appears to be cardboard, paper, things like that.
-Or in the software, you have Photoshop, SketchUp, and so on, and so forth.
-This is very helpful for a variety of reasons.
-It helps you grasp the project as a whole and plan your attack.
+This one is a bit sketchier.
+You can see that this mind map is about prototyping.
+Again, you see main groups: software, materials, components, video, and experiences.
+Those then get divided into subgroups.
+For example, under materials, there is what appears to be cardboard and paper.
+Under software, there is Photoshop and SketchUp.
+A mind map like this helps you grasp the project as a whole and plan your attack.

-There are many options for brainstorming.
-Another common practice is a simple use of sticky notes.
+Another common brainstorming practice is the simple use of sticky notes.

-There's also the simple option of just using a bit of paper or material for thumbnail drawings.
-The thumbnail drawing is a small sketch technique designed to help the flow of ideas.
+There's also the simple option of just using a piece of paper or other material for thumbnail drawing.
+Thumbnail drawing is a small sketch technique designed to help the flow of ideas.

-Just like the other options, this is a fast and easy way to conceptualize an idea visually and share it quickly as well.
+Just like the other options, this is a fast and easy way to conceptualize and share an idea visually.

 Source: SOURCE: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR MARIO E. HERNANDEZ